ranvis/php-ext-cbor/README.md

 Flags in `'flags_clear'` are cleared first then flags in `'flags'` are set.
 Note that you don't need to clear conflicting string flags, i.e. `CBOR_TEXT` is cleared when setting `CBOR_BYTE` and vice versa.
 The same applies for `CBOR_KEY_*` string flags.
 - Other `$options` values for encoding.
-You cannot change `'max_depth'` or options that makes CBOR data contextual.
+You cannot change `'max_depth'` or options that make CBOR data contextual.

 Unknown or unsupported key names are silently ignored.